 A5.
 Collect Watershed Data Phase 1

 Problem Statement: The Spokane River has been the subject of toxics investigations for more than 20 years.
-The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCB through the Spokane River Watershed is not well-understood. to characterize the inputs of PCBs and dioxins to the Spokane River imnoTech, Incdata collection strategyQuality Assurance Project Plan Tasks 8 and 9, Phase 1b and of the Technical Consultant Work Plan).
+The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCB through the Spokane River Watershed is not well-understood.
+In order to characterize the inputs of PCBs and dioxins to the Spokane River, LimnoTech, Inc., developed a data collection strategy, the Quality Assurance Project Plan and Sampling Analysis Plan for the Spokane River studies (Tasks 8 and 9, Phase 1b and of the Technical Consultant Work Plan).

 Partner Organizations: